bitindi/blockchain-crypto-guides/token_guides/bitcoin.md

 ![](https://raw.githubusercontent.com/horizontalsystems/blockchain-crypto-guides/master/token_guides/images/btc-addresses-l.png)

-In that regard, the [Unstoppable wallet](https://unstoppable.money) is able to both create and restore wallets operating in any of the three available address formats.
+In that regard, the [Bitindi wallet](https://wallet.bitindi.com) is able to both create and restore wallets operating in any of the three available address formats.

 ## 12. Bitcoin Privacy